 Inside the Milberg Gallery: Public Policy Papers

 This series highlights collections included in the inaugural exhibition, "Welcome Additions: Selected Acquisitions 2012-2018," now open through June 23 (daily, noon to 6 p.m.) in the Ellen and Leonard Milberg Gallery.
-To follow is a note from Dan Linke, Interim Associate University Librarian for Rare Books and Special Collections:
+To follow is a note from Dan Linke, Interim Associate University Librarian for Special Collections:

 The Public Policy Papers grew out of the Manuscripts collection starting in the 1950s, as the library acquired the papers of many prominent alumni and other individuals and organizations involved in national politics, economics, and diplomacy.
 In 1974, the Seeley G. Mudd Foundation awarded the University $1.125 million toward building a dedicated library for the Policy Papers, which today totals over 300 collections.The papers of John Doar, Class of 1944, document his career, particularly his service in the Civil Rights Division of the US Justice Department from 1960 to 1967.
 During those tumultuous years, he stood at the forefront of the government's work with the civil rights movement, including the "Mississippi Burning" trial (U.S. v.
 Price); the 1965 Selma-to-Montgomery march; and James Meredith's entry into the segregated University of Mississippi.
 Doar's papers enhance the Public Policy Papers' holdings related to civil rights, civil liberties, and jurisprudence, which includes the records of the American Civil Liberties Union, the most-used policy papers collection.